Lulu Schwartz

-Lulu Schwartz (born Stephen Suleyman Schwartz, September 9, 1948) is an American Sufi journalist, columnist, and author.
+Lulu Schwartz (born Stephen A. Schwartz, September 9, 1948, and also known previously as Stephen Suleyman Schwartz) is an American actor.
 She has been published in a variety of media, including The Wall Street Journal.
-She served as the director of the "Islam and Democracy Project" and as a senior advisor at the Foundation for Defense of Democracies, a think-tank based in Washington, DC.
-She is the founder and executive director of the Washington, D.C.-based Center for Islamic Pluralism.
-In 2011–2012 she was a member of Folks Magazine's Editorial Board.
+Schwartz worked as a senior policy consultant and held the role of director of the "Islam and Democracy Project" at the Foundation for Defense of Democracies (FDD), a neoconservative think-tank based in Washington, D.C.
+Schwartz is also the founder and executive director of the Washington, D.C.-based Center for Islamic Pluralism and served as a member of Folks Magazine's editorial board from 2011 to 2012.